Inner Warden

 innerwarden enable openclaw-protection

-This enables real-time monitoring of every command your agent executes, using structural analysis (tree-sitter AST) instead of regex.
-Download-and-execute pipelines, reverse shells, staged attacks, and obfuscated commands are caught before they can do damage.
+This enables command monitoring and agent safety checks for supported local agents and custom tool runners.
+The command analyzer uses structural analysis (tree-sitter AST) and embedded Agent Threat Rules instead of simple regex.
+Download-and-execute pipelines, reverse shells, staged attacks, credential exfiltration, and obfuscated commands are caught before they become silent damage.

 Let your agent ask before acting